mcconnellsoftware/mcconnellsoftware.github.io/_posts/2017-04-11-joy-of-specs.md

 ---
 layout: single
 title: "The Joy of Specs"
 date: 2017-04-11 12:21:29 +0000
 tags: Design Management
 ---
-Specifications that is, not spectacles.
-You see after a heated pub debate (really) about the need for “a spec” in the face of almost universal Agile adoption, I felt drawn to defend this pillar of proper software engineering.
+_Apr 2017: Specifications that is, not spectacles.
+You see after a heated pub debate (really) about the need for “a spec” in the face of almost universal Agile adoption, I felt drawn to defend this pillar of proper software engineering._

 In a Perfect Agile Environment with responsive, always-available customers, and subject matter experts falling from the rafters, specs may not be needed.
 But I suspect relatively few enterprises operate in such idyllic states.
 So,